Airstack-xyz/docs/farcaster/farcaster-frames/airstack-frames-sdk/allow-list.md

 ## Check If Token(s) Minted By A Farcaster User

-You can check if a Farcaster user has minted a given list of tokens across Ethereum, Base, Zora, and other [Airstack-supported chains](overview.md#supported-chains) by using the [`checkTokenHoldByFarcasterUser`](https://github.com/Airstack-xyz/airstack-frames-sdk?tab=readme-ov-file#checktokenmintedbyfarcasteruser) function:
+You can check if a Farcaster user has minted a given list of tokens across Ethereum, Base, Degen Chain, and other [Airstack-supported chains](overview.md#supported-chains) by using the [`checkTokenHoldByFarcasterUser`](https://github.com/Airstack-xyz/airstack-frames-sdk?tab=readme-ov-file#checktokenmintedbyfarcasteruser) function:

 {% tabs %}
 {% tab title="TypeScript" %}